czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 So if your company sells B2B products or services, then Linked In Marketing is the way to go to push your small business to the next level.

-In this article, I will show you how to market your creative business on Linked In.
+In this article, I will show you how to market your business on Linked In.

 ## **What are the benefits of Linked In Marketing?**